-OAMIC knows that merely thinking about a legal malpractice claim, much less being on the receiving end of one, can be an unnerving experience.
-Because of this, we’ve made the process of claims reporting as easy and painless as possible.
+We know merely thinking about a legal malpractice claim, much less being on the receiving end of one, can be an unnerving experience.
+We’ve made the process of claims reporting as easy as possible.

 Common Claims Questions